heyteresagreen/digital-garden/src/site/notes/books/Books I've read in 2024.md

 8. Co-intelligence (2024), Ethan Mollick
 9. In Praise of Shadows (1933), Jun’ichiro Tanizaki
 10. The Empire of Gold, S. A. Chakraborty
+11. Kingdom of the Wicked, Kerri Maniscalo (book club)

 In progress:
-1. Kingdom of the Wicked, Kerri Maniscalo (book club)
-2. Network Effect, Martha Wells
+1. Exhalation, Ted Chiang

 See [Books I've read in 2022](books/Books%20I've%20read%20in%202022.md) and [[books/Books I've read in 2023\|Books I've read in 2023]].